Mastering camelina cultivation

 Plot visits: direct observation of crops, soils, varieties and cultivation practices, for hands-on immersion.

 Development technicians, agri-supply and distribution professionals, teachers, farmers.
-End-of-session quiz, Q&A, individual satisfaction survey, self-positioningIf you have any requests for adaptations to help you succeed in your course, please contact the disability referent:
+End-of-session quiz, Q&A, individual satisfaction survey, self-positioningIf you have any requests for adaptations to help you succeed in your course, please contact the Disability Advisor:

 Christel CARO